Muhanned-Kamar/Capstone_Project_by_Google_Bike_Share_Company/BigQuery-SQL-Codes.md

     AS (

-    SELECT  ride_id AS ride_id_2 , CAST (started_at AS date) AS date_2, member_casual AS member_casual_2 , start_lat AS start_lat_2 , start_lng AS start_lng_2
+    SELECT  ride_id AS ride_id_2 , CAST (started_at AS date) AS date_2,

+    member_casual AS member_casual_2 , start_lat AS start_lat_2 , start_lng AS start_lng_2

     FROM `voltaic-quest-344909.project_case_study_1.year_2021_data`

     )

-    -- Created and used this table to get the user usage location so we can ensure that the original table is saved if any errors happended in this step
+    --- Created and used this table to ensure that the original table is saved if any errors happended in this next step

 #### Second Query (First Trial)